 Netanyahu blasts Starmer over pledge UK will recognise Palestine unless war ends

-The UK will refrain from recognising Palestine in September if Israel agrees to a ceasefire and getting more aid into Gaza, Sir Keir Starmer said.
+The UK will refrain from recognising Palestine in September if Israel agrees to a ceasefire and gets more aid into Gaza, Starmer said

 The Israeli prime minister issued a statement warning Sir Keir against the move, which the British PM said could take place in September.